iov-one/weave/docs/tutorial/handler.rst

 must not worry about concurrential access.
 Indeed, we are garanteed that each Check and Deliver methods will be executed sequentially.

-The composite key for the post is obtained by concatenating the blog slug and the blog count :
+Finally, note how we generate the composite key for the post by concatenating the blog slug and the blog count :

 .. literalinclude:: ../../examples/tutorial/x/blog/handlers.go